Spring Bulb Planting, Design & Care Guide

 A thoughtful layout turns a few bulbs into something really eye-catching.
 My favourite way to design with bulbs is to think about their bloom times and how they’re grouped, not just spread out randomly.

-- Grouping Bulbs for Impact: Group bulbs in clusters or drifts (5 to 7 or more of one type) for a bolder impact.
+- Grouping Bulbs for Impact: Plant early, mid, and late spring bloomers so something’s always flowering.
+Group bulbs in clusters or drifts (5 to 7 or more of one type) for a bolder impact.
 Small groups or single bulbs can look a bit lost.

 - Layering (‘Lasagna Planting’) for Continuous Colour: Deeper bulbs (like tulips), then mid-depth (daffodils), then shallow bulbs (like crocuses) create a tiered, continuous display in one spot.